Free expat tax extension icon

 Top hospitals in Thailand

-• Bangkok hospital: A leading private facility in Thailand’s medical network, Bangkok Hospital offers comprehensive diagnostics, surgeries, and expat-focused care.
-Insurance costs for retirees are typically $1,200 - $2,500 annually, and out-of-pocket procedures are often 60 - 80% cheaper than in the US.
-This affordability makes it ideal for those weighing retirement in Thailand.
+• Bangkok Hospital: A leading private facility in Thailand’s medical network, Bangkok Hospital offers comprehensive diagnostics, surgeries, and expat-focused care.
+Insurance costs for retirees are typically $1,200 – $2,500 annually, and out-of-pocket procedures are often 60% – 80% cheaper than in the US.
+This affordability makes it ideal for those considering retirement in Thailand.

 Private insurance is essential, as Thailand doesn’t extend public health coverage to expats.
-Even with full coverage, you’ll still pay significantly less than you would in the US without sacrificing quality.
-Thailand’s healthcare affordability is a leading reason retiring in Thailand tends to favor pros.
-It’s another strong point in favor of making Thailand your retirement destination.
+Thailand’s healthcare affordability is a leading reason why retiring in Thailand tends to favor the pros.

 Everyday comfort: where to live and eat